OzangunerGH/Cloud-Resume-Challenge/README.md

 This is a implementation of the #CloudResumeChallenge on AWS using a Serverless Architecture.

-You can view the final result of the challenge at www.ozangunercloud.ga
+You can view the final result of the challenge at **www.ozangunercloud.ga**

+You can read more about my experience with the challenge at **https://dev.to/ozanguner/the-cloud-resume-challenge-27cd**

 ![Alt text](https://i.imgur.com/SPXgoSd.png)